Occupational Therapy (OT) – Patient information leaflet

 • Your motivation to do the things that are most important to you, your confidence in your own abilities and your hopes for the future.

-• The day to day roles and responsibilities that you have and your relationships with the people around you.
+• The day-to-day roles and responsibilities that you have and your relationships with the people around you.

 • What you do on a daily or weekly basis how your time is organised and whether you have a balance between self-care, work and leisure.